lushjohn/MahjongCopilot-win7/README.md

 Use tool https://github.com/jixunmoe/py3-win7 to install python 3.11（hadn't try under python 3.8）

----

 ## FIX point：

-＊mitmproxy==9.0.1（in version>=10，mitmproxy_rs has been splited from mitmproxy and cause compile "from .mitmproxy_rs import *" issue in win7）
+* mitmproxy==9.0.1（in version>=10，mitmproxy_rs has been splited from mitmproxy and cause compile "from .mitmproxy_rs import *" issue in win7）

-＊playwright==1.29（in version>=1.30，there has "playwright._impl._api_types.Error: Browser closed" issue in win7）
+* playwright==1.29（in version>=1.30，there has "playwright._impl._api_types.Error: Browser closed" issue in win7）

 still have to copy playwright._impl._errors.py from https://github.com/microsoft/playwright-python/blob/main/playwright/_impl/_errors.py because it only exist in version>=1.40.

-＊before install chromium，you have to use command below to skip node's os check：
+* before install chromium，you have to use command below to skip node's os check：

 set NODE_SKIP_PLATFORM_CHECK=1

-＊numpy==1.26.4（in version>=2，there has "Could not infer dtype of numpy.float32" issue in win7，it cause render fail）
+* numpy==1.26.4（in version>=2，there has "Could not infer dtype of numpy.float32" issue in win7，it cause render fail）

-＊add lang ZHT
+* add lang ZHT

-＊little issue：you may install supported MJ Tile font below https://zh.wikipedia.org/zh-tw/%E9%BA%BB%E5%B0%87%E7%89%8C_(Unicode%E5%8D%80%E6%AE%B5)
+* little issue：you may install supported MJ Tile font below https://zh.wikipedia.org/zh-tw/%E9%BA%BB%E5%B0%87%E7%89%8C_(Unicode%E5%8D%80%E6%AE%B5)

 I guess the best one is win10 Segoe UI Emoji （include colored emoji，but still display colorless）.

-＊still not fix：pyinstaller can't package _errors.py into exe file（I think maybe there has command to support this？）
+* still not fix：pyinstaller can't package _errors.py into exe file（I think maybe there has command to support this？）

----

 ### how to use：